University of California 4-H Youth Development Program

 1. Only authorized individuals have access to health, medication, and related information.

-2. The Member Treatment Authorization and Health History Form - English and related health information are securely filed to prevent casual access.
+2. The Member Treatment Authorization and Health History Form and related health information are securely filed to prevent casual access.

 3. Training is provided to adult volunteers (including camp personnel and chaperones) regarding the importance and process of protecting and respecting the privacy of privileged and sensitive health information.